UTHSCSA-CIRD/GPC-Weight-Health-Survey/Obesity Survey/coauthors_notice.md

 Dear Co-Authors:

-This Word document incorporates all the latest data updates/fixes into the tables and into the parts of the text where values from those tables are referenced.
+This document incorporates all the latest data updates/fixes into the tables and into the parts of the text where values from those tables are referenced.
 This has two goals:

 1. Being able to see the tables all in one place.
 2. To have one place from which to copy-paste the version of the text that has the up-to-date numbers.